Sick migrants disembark stranded Italian boat as Salvini defies U.N.

 “Nobody can give lessons to Italy on its humanitarian efforts,” he said.
 “The government is only asking the EU give some sense to its own existence.”

-Writing by Gavin Jones; Editing by Helen Popper and Ros Russell
+Writing by Gavin Jones; Additional reporting by Padraic Halpin in Dublin; Editing by Ros Russell and Edmund Blair